Amy Marlow, MPH, RD, CDN

 The treatment for anemia in pregnancy depends on the cause of the anemia.
 Dietary changes usually are not enough.
 Treatment options include:

 Your doctor may prescribe an iron supplement.
 Foods that are high in vitamin C, like oranges and other citrus fruits, will help your body absorb iron.
 Coffee, tea, milk, and calcium supplements can block absorption of iron.
 Avoid consuming these at the same time as your iron supplement.

 Iron supplements may cause constipation and/or nausea.
 If your iron supplement causes constipation, then try increasing your fluid and fiber intake.
 If your iron supplement causes an upset stomach, your practitioner may advise that you take it with food or may prescribe a different formula.

 If a folic acid or vitamin B12 deficiency is causing your anemia, your practitioner may prescribe a vitamin supplement.

-Do the following to help reduce your chances of developing anemia in pregnancy:
+To reduce your chances of anemia in pregnancy, take these steps: